HOW TO Create a Process Landscape Diagram

 Process Domain view example.

-- Choose an optical overall pattern layout for your process landscape and a pattern layout per domain or business system.
-Example patterns are layers, bars, u-shapes, circles, random groups, or chaotic distribution.
+3. Choose an optical overall pattern layout for your process landscape and a pattern layout per domain or business system.
+Pattern patterns include layers, bars, u-shapes, circles, random groups, and chaotic distribution.
 With a pattern, you immediately tell something.
 Just compare it with a landscape map of a city.
-That tells you if things are organized or not and what solutions are workable when solving certain problems.
+That tells you if things are organized and what solutions are workable when solving specific problems.
 This goes also for your process map.
-You can have a business domain with supporting activities point to point related to one core activity.
+You can have a business domain with supporting activities that are point-to-point and related to one core activity.
 And in other domains, you may work with a service-oriented process.

-- Make sure you have different symbol/color combinations for different types of primary and supporting business and work processes.
-If you draw a garden you do not draw all the plants and trees in the same shape!
+4. Make sure you have different symbol/color combinations for different types of primary and supporting business and work processes.
+If you draw a garden, you do not draw all the plants and trees in the same shape!

-- Always use a color scheme and font scheme and be sure to check out the company policy on logos, presentations, and fonts and colors.
+5. Always use a color scheme and font scheme, and check out the company policy on logos, presentations, fonts, and colors.

-- Know that objects that are placed close to each other will seem to belong to each other.
+6. Know that objects placed close to each other will seem to belong to each other.
 Work with repetition, rhythm, and proportionality to create the desired optical effects.

-- In Dragon1, we use a solid line to indicate currently an entity is there, a dotted line to indicate an entity was there, and a dashed line to indicate an entity will be there in the future.
+7. In Dragon1, we use a solid line to indicate that an entity is there, a dotted line to indicate an entity was there, and a dashed line to indicate an entity will be there in the future.

 The benefits